lexibank/tlopo/out/vol3/chapter2.md

 [^14]: In [Ross](../sources/Ross1996d) ([1996d](../sources/Ross1996d)) these forms were shown under POc _&ast;kani_ ('eat') + NOMINALISER.
 I have changed their presentation here in recognition of the fact that they all in a sense reflect POc _&ast;kanaŋ_, even though they also reflect changes in the nominalisation process.

-[^15]: The productive infix _<in>_, of PAn antiquity, is infixed after the initial consonant of a base if there is one, but becomes _ni-_ with a vowel-initial base.
+[^15]: The productive infix _⟨in⟩_, of PAn antiquity, is infixed after the initial consonant of a base if there is one, but becomes _ni-_ with a vowel-initial base.
 In Patpatar, Ramoaaina, Tolai and Nehan the _&ast;k-_ of _&ast;kani_ is lost, giving a vowel-initial base.

 [^16]: The Bauro gloss provides a clue as to why the Arosi cognate means 'betelpepper': it is an additive to betelnut.